-In southwest China there lies two coffee shops, the only foreign-owned businesses in a city of 500,000 people.
+In East Asia there lies two coffee shops, the only foreign-owned businesses in a city of 500,000 people.

 They are operated by Shawn and Megan*, a family burdened by the lostness of the country.
 In their city alone, there are 190 unreached people groups.
 They are taking on the charge of making the Gospel known throughout their vast community by drawing people to the only coffee establishments in town.